 The main types they focus on are may and caddisflies, but in the areas in which they live midges (mosquito and gnats) are also a common option.
 Shoal bass will also eat nymphs, which in simple terms are insects that are not fully developed yet and live lower in the water column.

-In certain areas, Shoal bass can be mistaken for Smallmouth bass.
-A lot of the confusion has to do with their size.
-Shoal bass, like smallmouth bass, both have a slightly smaller average size, usually in the 12-14 inch range, and as a result anglers can make this mistake.
-Another reason for the confusion has to do with the coloration.
+In certain areas, Shoal bass can be mistaken for smallmouth bass.
+A lot of the confusion has to do with their size and coloration.
+Shoal bass, like smallmouth bass, both have a slightly smaller average size, usually in the 12-14 inch range, and can have a similar bronze tint to them.

 When both fish are young and not fully developed, they do resemble one another quite closely.
 As they age, the distinct features of each become more prominent and the mixups are less common.

-The Shoal bass, as we’ve discussed prior, have vertical stripes that mimic tiger stripes, where Largemouth bass have a single dark line running horizontally from their mouth to their tail.
-Finally, Largemouth bass have small, sandpaper like teeth on their tongues whereas Shoal bass have a smooth tongue with no teeth on it.
-These 3 physical differentiations should help with the identification process.
+The Shoal bass, as we’ve discussed prior, have vertical stripes that mimic tiger stripes, where largemouth bass have a single dark line running horizontally from their mouth to their tail.

 Another difference between these two species is their habitat.
-Largemouth bass typically find the deeper, cooler parts of the rivers and streams where the Shoals spend most of their time in the shallow, slow moving water.
+Largemouth bass typically find the deeper, cooler parts of the rivers and streams where the shoalies spend most of their time in the shallow, fast moving water.

 In addition to habitat, the diets of both of these fish are slightly different as well.
 Largemouth bass feed a bit more on larger prey like minnows, fish and frogs where the shoal bass prefer aquatic insects as their top choice.
 There is some overlap as both of these species will feed on crayfish, but typically the largemouth bass are focused on bigger prey and shoal bass stick with smaller.